Nick McGeorge – Life President

 Studied humanities before becoming a Chartered Valuation Surveyor.
 He has worked in the Civil Service, BP plc, and as a self-employed consultant.
 Work related experience of litigation led to an interest in alternative dispute solutions.
 He has been a Relate Counsellor and a CEDR Accredited mediator.
 Now retired and convinced of the value of restorative approaches to resolving conflict he works as a community mediator with NFSM.
 He is a Trustee of the charity New Forest Quaker Care Home Limited in New Milton and a former Trustee Director of BP Pension Trustees Limited.

 A journalist and broadcaster who has spent her life working on newspapers, radio and television.
 She has also spent many years working in charitable fields.
 She has been a member and Chair of the Independent Monitoring Board of HM Prison Kingston, Portsmouth; an Ambassador for the Patients Association which involved serving on the Keogh Inspection team of Medway Hospital in 2012.
 Also a Trustee of a new charity called Finding Gold which aims to help young people who face exclusion from school.
+Christine recently trained as an RJ practitioner.
 Christine lives in the New Forest.

 Tim Mynott – Treasurer